Silverx798/Sound-canvas/README.md

 # Sound-canvas
-A digital cavans where drawing generates ambient sounds-color or shape corresponds to sound frequencyn
+A digital cavans where drawing generates ambient sounds-color or shape corresponds to sound frequency